Yagami123/Caffe-AdamW-AdamWR/README.md

 - weight_decay: 0.0005
 - with_restart: true (false will set yita = 1 fixedly)
 - cosine_decay_steps: 10000 (change it to observe results)
-- cosine_decay_mults: 2
+- cosine_decay_mult: 2
 - type: "AdamWR"

 4.3 others to take note

-if you use lr_policy of step, you should take note hyperparameter of power, which may make loss value boomed if you use proposal value, 0.1.
-Perhaps, you can set power to 0.9 instead.
+if you use lr_policy of step, you should take note hyperparameter of gamma, which may make loss value boomed if you use proposal value, 0.1.
+Perhaps, you can set gamma to 0.9 instead.

 #### 5. results

 ## contact